kuitos/axios-extensions/README.md

 #### more advanced

-Besides configuring the request through the cacheAdapterEnhancer, we can enjoy more advanced features when configuring every individual request.
+Besides configuring the request through the cacheAdapterEnhancer, we can enjoy more advanced features via configuring every individual request.

 ```js
 import axios from 'axios';